 Here are the main reasons why should care about sulfites and other preservatives in processed food:

 - Health effects: All preservatives are approved for human consumption, and they are generally used in very small amounts.
 However, there is some evidence of negative health effects from chemical preservatives.
-Besides, processed foods are generally not as healthy as whole foods.
+Besides, processed foods are generally not as healthy as whole foods because they usually are also high in sugar, fat, and salt.
 So it’s best to view processed foods as a treat rather than a staple.

-- Allergies: Sulfite allergies are fairly common.
-And my son’s sulfite allergy is I know so much about sulfites.
+- Allergies: Sulfite allergies and intolerances are fairly common.
+My son’s sulfite allergy is why I know so much about sulfites.
 Symptoms can include eczema, digestive issues, or asthma-like breathing problems.
 (Estimates are that about 10% of people with asthma actually have a sulfite allergy.
 That rate goes up to 20% in steroid-dependent asthmatics).

 - Fermentation: Sulfites are added to food to prevent bacteria and yeast from growing.
 So if you’re interested in making fermented foods, it’s important to avoid sulfites!

-How to know if there are preservatives in processed food?
+How do you know if there are preservatives in processed food?

 I learned all about sulfites when my son was diagnosed with a sulfite allergy.
 The allergist sent me home with a long list of foods that he had to avoid and a short list of processed foods that he could eat.
 Her list even included where we could buy them, it was that short!